SAVE-THE-DATE FOR THE 2014 PIÑON AWARDS: October 7, 2014

 recipients (l-r) Jim Duncan, Jr. (accepting for his father, Jim, Sr.), Breakthrough Santa Fe,

 Pecos Valley Medical Center, Aspen Santa Fe Ballet, New Energy Economy, and Nancy Mammel.

 The 2013 Piñon Awards Ceremony and Dinner took place October 8, 2013 at La Fonda on the Plaza.
-Each year the Santa Fe Community Foundation’s Piñon Awards recognizes excellence in the nonprofit sector, a vital part of our region’s economy.
+Each year the Santa Fe Community Foundation’s Piñon Awards recognize excellence in the nonprofit sector, a vital part of our region’s economy.
 The awards also recognize the outstanding contributions that local philanthropists have made to improve the quality of life in Santa Fe and beyond.
-Scroll down for highlights of the event.

 The 2013 award recipients:

 - Aspen Santa Fe Ballet, recipient of the Tried and True Award.
 Aspen Santa Fe Ballet is a renowned dance company based in two places.
 On the cutting edge of contemporary dance, they also provide a number of programs to Santa Fe students, including their Folklòrico program, which teaches traditional Mexican dance free of charge.
 The Tried and True Award honors an organization that is known for consistent high-quality programming in spite of changes to the external environment.
 Click here to see a video about Aspen Santa Fe Ballet.

 - Breakthrough Santa Fe, recipient of the Courageous Innovation Award.
 Breakthrough is a comprehensive six-year program that provides pathways to college for disadvantaged students in Santa Fe Public Schools.
 The Courageous Innovation Award honors an organization that uses a bold approach to solving a persistent problem in the community.
 Click here to see a video about Breakthrough.